avohq/ios-analytics-debugger/Example/Pods/AvoInspector/README.md

 # Sending event schemas

 Whenever you send tracking event call one of the following methods:
-Read more in the [Avo documentation](https://www.avo.app/docs/datascope/avo-inspector/ios#event-tracking)
+Read more in the [Avo documentation](https://www.avo.app/docs/inspector/sdk/ios#event-tracking)

 ### 1.

-This methods gets actual tracking event parameters, extracts schema automatically and sends it to Avo Datascope.
+This methods get actual tracking event parameters, extract schema automatically and send it to the Avo Inspector backend.
 It is the easiest way to use the library, just call this method at the same place you call your analytics tools' track methods with the same parameters.

 Obj-C